liferay/liferay-docs/develop/tutorials/articles/360-other-backend-frameworks/04-message-bus/02-message-listeners.markdown

            // Handle the message
        }
     }

-The Message Bus listens for `MessageListener` service components, like this one, to publish themselves to the OSGi service registry.
+The Message Bus listens for `MessageListener` service components like this one to publish themselves to the OSGi service registry.
 The attribute `immediate = true` tells the OSGi framework to activate the component as soon as its dependencies resolve.
 Message Bus wires each registered listener to the destination its `destination.name` property specifies.
 If the destination is not yet registered, Message Bus queues the listener until the destination registers.